PURA. Purism In Antiquity: Theories Of Language in Greek Atticist Lexica and their Legacy

 (1) Hsch. κ 2574 (B.2)

 This synonymic-differential gloss (on this concept see Bossi, Tosi 1979–1980, 15) from Hesychius’ lexicon deals with the various meanings of κήτειον.
 The first meaning given, ‘big’, arguably belongs to the adjective κήτειοςκήτειος ‘monstrous’, which is derived from the s-stem noun κῆτος ‘sea monster’.
-Several of the other interpretamenta, however, likely belonged to different lemmas and were wrongly included here: so, Schmidt (1860, 478) recognised that the second meaning given probably refers to κήθιον or κηθάριον ‘voting-urn, ballot-box’, while the further definition μέλος τι ‘a limb’ pertains to κηπίον ‘appendage’.
+Several of the other interpretamenta, however, likely belonged to different lemmas and were wrongly included here: so, Schmidt (1858–1868 vol. 2, 478) recognised that the second meaning given probably refers to κήθιον or κηθάριον ‘voting-urn, ballot-box’, while the further definition μέλος τι ‘a limb’ pertains to κηπίον ‘appendage’.
 It is more difficult to judge the correctness of the other definitions given.
 Hesychius reports that κήτειον may also refer to a wild plant used to induce vomit in Cratinus’ Horae (C.4), a play which, indeed, featured vomiting in one scene (fr.
 271); Kock (CAF vol. 1, 92) assumed that the latter information also originally referred to a κηθάριον used for vomiting in Cratinus’ play, but Theognostus' independent testimony (B.3) confirms that κήτειον was indeed the name of a wild plant used as an emetic (as Alpers 1964, 40–8 decisively demonstrated, Hesychius is not a direct source of Theognostus).
 The following definitions ἥδυσμα ‘condiment, seasoning’ and νεαρὸν κρόμμυον ‘young onion’, however, are congruent with the attested usage of γήτειον, which Aristophanes twice describes as a ἥδυσμα by Aristophanes (C.1, C.2) and is glossed as κρόμ(μ)υον in lexica (note also the compound κρομμυογήτειον, a hapax in Thphr.
 HP 4.6.2); at the end of the entry, indeed, it is added that a variant γήτιον is found in cookery-books, an observation that makes sense only with reference to an ἥδυσμα.
 Fiorentini (2022, 246) remarks that Theognostus’ testimony nullifies the hypothesis that the plant-name κήτειον is merely a formal variant of γήτειον ‘onion’ (see also Kassel, Austin PCG vol. 2, 265).

 (2) Luc.
 Lex.
 3 (C.7)